revoltchat/self-hosted/README.md

 ## Updating

-Before updating, ensure you consult the notices at the top of this README to check if there are any important changes to be aware of **as well as** [the notices](#notices).
+Before updating, ensure you consult the notices at the top of this README, **as well as** [the notices](#notices) at the bottom, to check if there are any important changes to be aware of.

 Pull the latest version of this repository: